MarkBind/markbind/docs/devGuide/writingComponents.md

 ### As a Plugin

 MarkBind components can be implemented as a plugin as well.
-This is suitable for more lightweight components where the implementation is largely in processing the node, making it suitable to use MarkBind Plugins' `processNode` or `postRender` interfaces.
+This is suitable for more lightweight components where the implementation is largely in processing the node, where it is fitting to use MarkBind Plugins' `processNode` or `postRender` interfaces.

 {{ icon_examples }}
 * The `tree` component is implemented as a default plugin